Bradford, UK, 1994

 She lives and works in London.

 Lilian Nejatpour is a British-Iranian artist who shifts between making sculptural forms and sound structures.
 She often investigates displacement and duality through her unique settings and experiences.
 With influences taken from Southern Iran to her northern background in bassline music from Bradford, much of her work is a dialogue between performance, sound, and theory.
 She questions how these distinct modes operate alongside one another and what problems arise when captured and re-situated in discourse.

-Nejatpour gained a First Class BA Honours Degree in Fine Art and History of Art from Goldsmiths, University of London (2013-2016).
-After completing her studies in 2016, Lilian went on to represent Iran as an artist in residence for the cultural exchange between NODE Forum for the Digital Arts (Frankfurt) and TADAEX (Tehran’s Annual Digital Arts Festival).
+Nejatpour gained a First Class, BA Honours Degree, in Fine Art and History of Art from Goldsmiths, University of London (2013-2016).
+After completing her studies in 2016, Lilian represented Iran as an artist in residence for the cultural exchange between TADAEX (Tehran's Annual Digital Arts Festival) in 2016 and NODE Forum for the Digital Arts (Frankfurt) in 2017.
 The residency was kindly supported by the Goethe-Institut, TADAEX (Iran), VVVV (Frankfurt) and Ars Electronica (Austria).

-From 2017-2019, Nejatpour was a studio resident at Somerset House Studios in London under the mentorship of Imran Perretta, before receiving a full Oxford Graduate Humanities Studentship to pursue her Master's degree in Fine Art at The Ruskin School of Art at The University of Oxford (2019-2020), which was completed with Distinction in 2020.
+From 2017-2019, Nejatpour was a studio resident at Somerset House in London, under the mentorship of Turner-prize winner Imran Perretta.
+In 2019, Nejatpour received a full Oxford PGT Graduate Studentship in the Humanities to pursue her Master's degree in Fine Art at The Ruskin School of Art at The University of Oxford, which was completed with Distinction in 2020.

-She is a currently a member of EAST (Eating At the Same Table Collective), WANAWAL (The West African and North African Women's Archive), and Collective Ending.
+She is currently a member of EAST (Eating At the Same Table Collective), WANAWAL (The West African and North African Women's Art Library) and Collective Ending.